memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 Python API is defined in the `mgp` module you can find in the Memgraph installation directory `/usr/lib/memgraph/python_support`.
-In essence, Python API is a wrapper around the C API and at the beginning of each new module you need to import the `mgp`.
+In essence, Python API is a wrapper around the C API, and at the beginning of each new module, you need to import the `mgp`.
 As the messages from the streams are coming as JSON messages, you need to `import json` module for Memgraph to read them correctly.
 Below the imported modules, you need to define the `@mgp.transformation`